 In other words, if a customer sticks with your brand for years, their lifetime value, combined with the effort and cost needed to win them in the first place, is far more profitable than wasting your energy finding a slew of one-time-only buyers.

 Loyal customers aren’t just repeat buyers — they’re emotionally invested in your brand.

 They trust your business, appreciate your values, and often show a preference for your offerings even in the face of competition or price fluctuations.

 They’ll be the first to line up for new product launches and go out of their way to buy from you, even if they have better options.

 This loyalty is a direct reflection of customer satisfaction, turning customers into genuine fans of your brand.

 Advocacy is the ultimate level of customer relationship.

-Satisfied, loyal customers naturally evolve into advocates — they freely promote your brand within their social and professional circles.
+A loyal and satisfied customer naturally evolves into a brand ambassador — they freely promote your brand within their social and professional circles.

 So, why is customer satisfaction important?